-REMOTE VOLUME CONTROL FOR CHANNELS 1-5
+REMOTE VOLUME CONTROL FOR CHANNELS 1-9

-The four mic/line inputs and the AUX input may all be remotely controlled on the 804R.
-Only the AUX input level may be remoted on the 804.
+The AUX input on both the 808 and 808R may be remotely controlled.
+On the 808R, the eight mic/line inputs may also be remotely controlled.
 The remote control for these inputs is identical to the remote control for the master.
 All remotes use a 10K linear taper pot.
 The pot is connected across the +10V DC and ground.
 This voltage is supplied by the mixer.
 The wiper arm of the pot is connected to the remote control terminal for that channel.
-The 1k resistor from the wiper to ground provides an audio taper for the VCA.
 Please refer to the connection diagram for the remote master volume control.

-All remote controls may share the +10V and ground connections.
+All remote controls may share the the +10V and ground connections.
 A separate wire for each channel is then used to connect the pot wiper arm to the remote terminal.